GaussianAvatars: Photorealistic Head Avatars with Rigged 3D Gaussians: Method

 where $\lambda_{\text{position}}=0.01$ and $\lambda_{\text{scaling}}=1$.
 Note that we only apply $\mathcal{L}_{\text{position}}$ and $\mathcal{L}_{\text{scaling}}$ to visible splats.
 Thereby, we only regularize points when the color loss $\mathcal{L}_{\text{rgb}}$ is present.
 This helps to maintain the learned structure of often-occluded regions such as teeth and eyeballs.

 \textbf{Implementation details.} We use Adam \cite{kingma2014adam} for parameter optimization (the same hyperparameter values are used across all subjects).
 We set the learning rate to 5e-3 for the position and 1.7e-2 for the scaling of 3D Gaussians and keep the same learning rates as 3D Gaussian Splatting \cite{kerbl20233d} for the rest of the parameters.
 Alongside the Gaussian splat parameters, we also finetune the translation, joint rotation, and expression parameters of FLAME \cite{FLAME:SiggraphAsia2017} for each timestep, using learning rates 1e-6, 1e-5, and 1e-3, respectively.
 We train for 600,000 iterations, and exponentially decay the learning rate for the splat positions until the final iteration, where it reaches 0.01$\times$ the initial value.
 We enable adaptive density control with binding inheritance every 2,000 iterations, from iteration 10,000 until the end.
 Every 60,000 iterations, we reset the Gaussians' opacities.
 We use a photo-metric head tracker to obtain the FLAME parameters, including shape $\bm{\beta}$, translation $\bm{t}$, pose $\bm{\theta}$, expression $\bm{\psi}$, and vertex offset $\Delta \bm{v}$ in the canonical space.
-We also manually add triangles for the upper and lower teeth, which are rigid to the neck and jaw joints, respectively.